 Apollo astronaut Frank Borman once said, “Exploration is the essence of the human spirit.”
 At the National Aeronautics and Space Administration, better known as NASA, the human spirit gets a lot of exercise.
 For example, three SBIR companies supplied technology for the Phoenix Lander mission.
 The Phoenix mission landed in the Mars arctic region where the Mars Odyssey spacecraft previously identified the presence of water.
-A small business, Honeybee Robotics supplied the icy soil acquisition device; Yardney Technical Products provided lithium-ion batteries and Starsys Research now part of SpaceDev provided key elements of the wet chemistry laboratory.
-Looking to the future, “the human soul starved for a challenge” will find opportunities on missions to explore deep space with the Space Launch System, with Orion, and many other missions.
+A small business, Honeybee Robotics supplied the icy soil acquisition device; Yardney Technical Products provided lithium-ion batteries; and Starsys Research, now part of SpaceDev, provided key elements of the wet chemistry laboratory.
+Looking to the future, “the human soul starved for a challenge” will find opportunities on missions to explore deep space with the Space Launch System, with Orion, and missions to Mars.

-NASA’s combined annual SBIR/STTR budget is between $160 and $190 million dollars a year.
+NASA’s combined annual SBIR/STTR budget is between $190 and $210 million dollars a year.
 The topics and subtopics support the needs of the four NASA Mission Directorates (MD) – these are the Aeronautics Research; the Human Exploration and Operations; the Science; and the Space Technology Mission Directorates.
 The topics and subtopics found in the NASA SBIR and STTR solicitations are defined by the four mission directorates, in combination with the ten NASA centers.

 The accompanying graphic shows the progression of technology development from the time of an SBIR/STTR award to commercialization or infusion.
-NASA, by the way has always had a strong interest in dual–use applications of NASA-funded technologies.
+NASA, by the way, has always had a strong interest in dual–use applications of NASA-funded technologies.
 When a NASA funded project is successful in the commercial sector it is said to be commercialized, while NASA uses the term “infusion” to indicate the adoption of a technology by NASA in one or more of its Mission Directorates.

 As Carl Sagan said “Somewhere, something incredible is waiting to be known.”
-If you are interested in learning more about the “incredible”, be sure to explore the NASA SBIR/ STTR website, as well as NASA’s Technology Area roadmaps.
+If you are interested in learning more about the “incredible unknown”, be sure to explore the NASA SBIR/ STTR website, as well as NASA’s Technology Area roadmaps.
 Videos related to the Space Launch System, Orion, and Mars exploration are listed under Tools within this tutorial.

 Videos to help you learn about some of the NASA Commands that sponsor SBIR and STTR topics